Introductions | Complete Catalog | Growing Tips and CultureInspiration | Organization | Awards

 Iris nelsonii

-There currently are five recognized species in the Series Hexagonae, as the Louisiana Iris group within the Genus Iris is called.
-They are: I brevicaulis, I. fulva, I. hexagona, I. giganticaerulea and I. nelsonii.
+There currently are five recognized species in the Series Hexagonae, as the Louisiana iris group within the Genus Iris is called.
+They are: I. brevicaulis, I. fulva, I. hexagona, I. giganticaerulea and I. nelsonii.

 Although there is variation within each species, all are considered to have an identifiable ecological niche and unique characteristics.
 Sounds simple, but as is usually the case in such taxonomical matters, there are questions and controversies at the boundaries.
 Since species are categories imposed by humans, there inevitably are differences in how people would construct them.